oceanbase/oceanbase/docs/README.md

     4. Write and run unit tests
     5. Debug and profile
     6. Commit code and submit a pull request
-2. **Contribute to TiDB**: helps you quickly get involved in the OceanBase community, which illustrates what contributions you can make and how to quickly make one.
+2. **Contribute to OceanBase**: helps you quickly get involved in the OceanBase community, which illustrates what contributions you can make and how to quickly make one.

 ## User documents